auraimmigration/auraimmigration.github.io/static/visa_category.md

                   <img src="images/testimonials1.jpg">
                </div>
                <p class="p_16 white mb_20">
                   Really so happy to know that our visas are granted.
-It has been a great waiting yet, the support from Voyage Agency gave enough confidence and patience to wait for the visa issuance.
-I would like to use this opportunity to Voyage Agency for the timely professional support.
+It has been a great waiting yet, the support from Aura Agency gave enough confidence and patience to wait for the visa issuance.
+I would like to use this opportunity to Aura Agency for the timely professional support.
 You have shown such professional attitude and culture in dealing.
                </p>
                <p class="p_20 white">
                   Andry